sypcerr/scripts/README.md

-# 💻 Scripts made by Sypcerr
+# 💻 Scripts made by sypcerr

 Welcome to my personal script repository!
 Here you'll find **all the scripts** I've created.